-Also open to having someone to help about the place is X Hostel.
-They need you to commit a month to entertaining guests, cleaning, painting (street artists welcome), fixing things and just about anything else.
+Also open to having someone to help out about the place is X Hostel.
+They need their volunteers to commit a month to entertaining guests, cleaning, painting (street artists welcome), fixing things and just about anything else.
 They are also willing to work something out with bloggers, SEO experts and web designers.
 At the time of writing their website was unavailable but they say they’ll be back soon.

 Other Opportunities to Volunteer in Romania